gitlevich/thinking-about-agents/README.md

 ---

 I'm a late bilingual.
 Russian native, English acquired as an adult.
-This left me with visibility into my own tokenization—I can watch the conversion of experience into language as it happens.
-Most of what I describe comes from that visibility.
+This left me with unusual visibility into my own tokenization—I can watch the conversion of experience into language.
+Most of what I describe comes from that visibility, plus years of bouncing between different domains and noticing the same structures repeat.
 It's a sample size of one.
 I don't know how far it generalizes.

 If you build agents and something here is useful, use it.
 If it's wrong, you'll find out faster than I will.

----

 ## Running the demos